IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 ### Build manifests and go files

-Before we compile our code, we need to change a couple of things in order to make sure we can deploy onto OpenShift.
-If you are not deploying onto OpenShift, you may not need to change the Dockerfile or `manager.yaml` in your `config/manager` directory
+Before we compile our code, we need to change a couple of things.

 1. Make sure to change
 your Dockerfile so it looks exactly as the [one in the Artifacts directory](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/Dockerfile).
 It should look like this: